hashicorp/design-system/website/docs/components/form/masked-input/partials/code/how-to-use.md

 #### Copy button

-To allow users to copy the input value to their clipboard set the `@hasCopyButton` argument to `true`.
+To allow users to copy the input value to their clipboard, set the `@hasCopyButton` argument to `true`.

 ```handlebars
 <Hds::Form::MaskedInput::Field @hasCopyButton={{true}} @value="036215df4996ca649928d8864b4df9e42cba0d6d" as |F|>